 Inflammatory Bowel Disease

-Crohn's disease is linked to the body’s overactive immune system response, classifying it as an autoimmune disorder.
-It causes chronic inflammation of the lining of the gastrointestinal tract, sometimes expanding deep into the layers of bowel tissue.
+Crohn's disease is an autoimmune disorder that causes chronic inflammation in the lining of the gastrointestinal tract, sometimes extending deep into the layers of bowel tissue.
 This can result in abdominal discomfort, ulcers, bleeding, diarrhea, and even malnourishment.

 Crohn's Disease can be both painful and debilitating, and sometimes may lead to life-threatening complications.
-There is no known cure for Crohn's disease, but there are therapies, including surgery, that can greatly reduce the signs and symptoms of Crohn's disease.
-Some of these can greatly improve the quality of patients’ lives and, in some cases, can lead to long-term remission.
+There is no known cure for Crohn's disease, but there are therapies, including surgery, that can greatly reduce the symptoms and in some cases, lead to long-term remission.
+When symptoms of Crohn’s disease are not responding to medication, your physician may recommend surgery, especially if there are complications, such as bleeding, fistulas, infections, or narrowing of the bowel.

 Surgery for Crohn’s Disease

-While surgery will not cure Crohn’s disease, it often can improve quality of life for patients, in many cases, for years at a time.
+While surgery will not cure Crohn’s disease, it often can improve quality of life for patients.

 Surgery for Ulcerative Colitis

-Surgery may be recommended in some cases of ulcerative colitis, especially if symptoms persist or worsen in spite of the best medical care, if serious complications or drug side effects develop, or if cancerous or precancerous changes occur in your colon.
-The surgeons at Mount Sinai use both open surgery and the most advanced minimally invasive techniques to treat ulcerative colitis.
+Your doctor may recommend surgery to treat ulcerative colitis, especially if factors develop such as symptoms that don’t respond to medical care, serious complications, drug side effects, or cancerous or precancerous changes in the colon.
+Based on each individual patient’s needs, the surgeons at Mount Sinai may choose either open surgery or the most advanced minimally invasive techniques to treat ulcerative colitis.

 Minimally invasive surgery generally uses small "keyhole" incisions, as opposed to a large open incision.
-The surgeon inserts surgical instruments through ports in these small incisions, and performs the procedure using images sent from the camera to a computer monitor.
-These minimally invasive techniques have many benefits to patients including shorter hospital stays, less pain, and a faster recovery time.
+The surgeon inserts surgical instruments including a tiny camera through ports in these incisions, and performs the procedure using images sent from the camera to a computer monitor.
+Minimally invasive procedures mean shorter hospital stays, less pain, and a faster recovery time for patients.

 Surgery for ulcerative colitis can usually be performed to restore intestinal function to near normal.
-Although most surgeons at other centers usually require at least a temporary ileostomy (a surgical procedure in which an opening called a ‘stoma’ is created in the ileum, allowing the stool to exit the body into an appliance) as part of the surgery, at Mount Sinai, our surgeons frequently perform the procedure without an ileostomy at all.
+Although most surgeons at other centers usually require at least a temporary ileostomy (a surgical procedure in which an opening is created in the ileum portion of the small intestine, allowing the stool to exit the body into an appliance) as part of the surgery, at Mount Sinai, our surgeons frequently perform the procedure without any need for an ileostomy.